Stellar nucleosynthesis: Hydrogen fusion

 In higher-mass stars, the dominant energy production process is the CNO cycle, which is a catalytic cycle that uses nuclei of carbon, nitrogen and oxygen as intermediaries and in the end produces a helium nucleus as with the proton–proton chain.
 During a complete CNO cycle, 25.0 MeV of energy is released.
 The difference in energy production of this cycle, compared to the proton–proton chain reaction, is accounted for by the energy lost through neutrino emission.
-The CNO cycle is very temperature sensitive, a 10% rise of temperature would produce a 350% rise in energy production.
+CNO cycle is highly sensitive to temperature, with rates proportional to the 16th to 20th power of the temperature; a 10% increase in temperature would result in a 350% increase in energy production.
 About 90% of the CNO cycle energy generation occurs within the inner 15% of the star's mass, hence it is strongly concentrated at the core.
 This results in such an intense outward energy flux that convective energy transfer becomes more important than does radiative transfer.
 As a result, the core region becomes a convection zone, which stirs the hydrogen fusion region and keeps it well mixed with the surrounding proton-rich region.
 This core convection occurs in stars where the CNO cycle contributes more than 20% of the total energy.
 As the star ages and the core temperature increases, the region occupied by the convection zone slowly shrinks from 20% of the mass down to the inner 8% of the mass.
 The Sun produces on the order of 1% of its energy from the CNO cycle.

 The type of hydrogen fusion process that dominates in a star is determined by the temperature dependency differences between the two reactions.
 The proton–proton chain reaction starts at temperatures about 4×10^6 K, making it the dominant fusion mechanism in smaller stars.
 A self-maintaining CNO chain requires a higher temperature of approximately 1.6×10^7 K, but thereafter it increases more rapidly in efficiency as the temperature rises, than does the proton–proton reaction.
 Above approximately 1.7×10^7 K, the CNO cycle becomes the dominant source of energy.
 This temperature is achieved in the cores of main-sequence stars with at least 1.3 times the mass of the Sun.
 The Sun itself has a core temperature of about 1.57×10^7 K. As a main-sequence star ages, the core temperature will rise, resulting in a steadily increasing contribution from its CNO cycle.